WinVector/Examples/dplyr/dplyrQuiz_solutions.md

 base::date()
 ```

-    ## [1] "Sat Jun 24 10:55:47 2017"
+    ## [1] "Sat Jun 24 11:05:08 2017"

 Now for the examples/quiz.

 Please take a moment and write down your answers before moving on to the [solutions](https://github.com/WinVector/Examples/blob/master/dplyr/dplyrQuiz_solutions.md).
-This should give you a much more open mind as to what constitutes "surprising behavior."
+This should give you a much more open mind as to what constitutes "[surprising behavior](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)."

 You can also run the quiz yourself by downloading and knitting the [source document](https://github.com/WinVector/Examples/blob/master/dplyr/dplyrQuiz.Rmd).

 Please keep in mind while "you never want errors" you do sometimes want exceptions (which are unfortunately called "`Error:`" in `R`).
 Exceptions are an important way of stopping off-track computation and preventing later incorrect results.
 Exceptions can often be the desired outcome of a malformed calculation.